Serene-Arc/podcast-downloader/README.md

 Firstly, Python 3 must be installed, then the requirements must be installed.
 These are documented in `requirements.txt` and can be installed via the command `python3 -m pip install -r requirements.txt`.

+The version of feedparser in the PyPip repository may not work.
+If that is the case, then use [this fork here](https://github.com/tirkarthi/feedparser).

 ## Arguments

 There are three arguments to be supplied to the program: